 The stress of dealing with cancer may affect areas of your life other than your feelings.
 It can affect your thoughts, your behavior, and how you interact with others.

 Some distress is normal.

 A certain amount of distress is normal when you or a loved one has cancer.
 This distress is caused, in part, because of the attitudes and fears people have about cancer.
 For example, one of the big fears people have is that cancer means death.
 But the idea that cancer always leads to death is wrong.
-Today, there are nearly 12 million Americans alive who have had cancer.
+Today, there are more than 14 million Americans alive who have had cancer.

 Of course, people are upset when they learn they have cancer – no matter how much progress has been made in treating it.
 There are many things that suddenly seem uncertain.
 People have fears and concerns about what may happen to their bodies.
 They worry about how their loved ones will cope with cancer and all the things that may happen.
 And they have fears about what the future will be like.
 People often wonder, “Am I going to die?” and “Why is this happening to me?”

 Once you learn that you or a loved one has cancer, you may no longer feel safe.
 You may feel afraid, exposed, weak, and vulnerable.
 Such feelings often last through treatment, and you may feel anxiety and sadness, too.